xtrembrown/GPT5-LT/README.md

 #
 Usage V1.0: Attach "GPT5_Less-Thinking_V1.0" to each conversation under "Files", reccomended with GPT5-Thinking model and disabling "Reference saved memories"; found in Settings -> Personalization -> Memory -> Reference Saved Memories.
 Use this to allow you to think, and produce sources on requested information, not to produce an answer.
     - Under each conversation please state "[Expected Outcome]: One to four sentences of what you expect in a response, followed by what you do not want".
 Removing the quotation marks.

-Usage V0.2: Attach "GPT5-LT-V0.2.docx" to each conversation under "Files", then type "START-GP5-LT-V0.2" at the top of each prompt.
-Use this to allow you to think when you are stuck, not to produce an answer.
-Tweak to your usage, as I have not began theorizing multipurpose applications.
 #

 Exception: Developed for ChatGPT 5 thinking model, though acceptable answers have been found on ChatGPT's flagship free model.